-\\\Disclaimer: All personnel seeking off-base housing will be required to attend a mandatory housing brief.
+Disclaimer: All personnel seeking off-base housing will be required to attend a mandatory housing brief.
 The information contained in the housing portion of this document is not comprehensive in nature and is not to be viewed as a command endorsement.
 This is for informational purposes only.

 Temporary Lodging.
 All E-5s and above on PCS orders rate Temporary Lodging Allowance (TLA) for up to 45 days.
-Hotel reservations are made by the service member's sponsor prior to your arrival in Bahrain, to ensure the hotel is on the approved list and meets your needs (i.e. walking distance to base, enough room for family members, pet friendly, etc.)..
-Marines and Sailors on PCS orders will need to pay for TLA(and submit a claim for) reimbursement every 10 days.
-Man Power Directorate staff will guide you through this process when you arrive.
+Your hotel is reserved by the service member's sponsor prior to your arrival in Bahrain to ensure the hotel is on the approved list, is within your budget, and provides shuttle service or is within walking distance of NSA Bahrain.
+Marines and Sailors on PCS orders will need to pay for (and submit a claim for) reimbursement every 10 days for TLA.
+MP Directorate staff will guide you through this process when you arrive.
 Contact your bank and place travel notifications on your credit cards.
 All E-4 and below personnel will reside in the barracks on board NSA Bahrain.

 Power Requirements.
 The power outlets in Bahrain do not conform to U.S. standard plugs.
-Generally, any item other than computers and cell phones will require a step down transformer.
+Any item other than computers and most cell phones will require a step down converter.
 This converts the power supply from 220 volts to 110.
 Power converters cost approximately \$80 each, so keep this in mind when shipping items that need an external power source.
-Most apartments come fully equipped with standard electronic appliances commonly used in the U.S. Simple voltage converters for dual volts can be purchased at the NEX on base.
+Most apartments come fully equipped with standard electronic appliances commonly used in the U.S. Adaptors are available for purchase at the on-base NEX for electronics that are dual-voltage with an American plug.